Our pledge to you:

 - Ski - a partnership newsletter from SkiScotland

-To provide these newsletters, we request contact details including but not limited to - your email address, country, and postcode.
+To provide these newsletters, we request Identity Data and Contact Data including but not limited to - your email address, country, and postcode.

 When you sign up for enewsletters we also collect a unique identifier which Google assigns to you.
 For more information, please read the section 'Joining and Profiling'.

 When you enter a competition, we may collect your Identity Data, Contact Data, Profile Data, Usage Data, and Marketing and Communications Data.
 You are also given the option to consent to future marketing from us and our partners.
 We process this data as part of our contract to you and we aim to retain it for 2 months after the competition has closed.

 However, if you consent to future marketing we will continue to process your data on that basis.
 We may use this data and other data we hold about you to tailor the communications we send and improve our service to you and others.
 We aim to store this in a secure database for five years after your last communication with us, unless you withdraw consent.
 If you withdraw consent it will be deleted within a month.